-Prerequisite: FS 72 First Responder -

-Hazardous Materials

-9 hours lecture (2 days) (R)

-This course is designed to refresh

-students who are likely first responders to

-Hazardous Materials events.
-Within the

-operational role, course topics include

-risks and outcomes of hazardous

-materials, operational roles, safety

-procedures, stabilization of the scene,

-decontamination of victims and

-equipment and communication and

-coordination with agencies.
-This course

-is certified by the California Specialized

-Training Institute and students

-maintain certification.
+Prerequisite: FS 72 First Responder -Hazardous Materials 9 hours lecture (2 days) (R) This course is designed to refresh students who are likely first responders to Hazardous Materials events.
+Within the operational role, course topics include risks and outcomes of hazardous materials, operational roles, safety procedures, stabilization of the scene, decontamination of victims and equipment and communication and coordination with agencies.
+This course is certified by the California Specialized Training Institute and students successfully completing the class will be issued a CSTI certificate.
+There will be a state certification fee for this class.
+This course may be taken as necessary to maintain certification.
 A \$5.00 materials fee for student manual flash drive will be collected at the time of registration.

-FS 72B - HazMat First Responder - Decontamintion
+FS 72B - HazMat First Responder - Decontamination

-Prerequisite: FS 72 First Responder - Hazardous Materials 8.5 hours lecture
+Prerequisite: FS 72 First Responder - Hazardous Materials

+8.5 hours lecture